jmuzquiz/SQLproject/README.md

 The dataset used for this analysis originates from a comprehensive [SQL Course](https://lukebarousse.com/sql), featuring rich insights on job titles, salaries, locations, and essential skills.
 Job listings were gathered throughout 2023 using a specialized [app](https://datanerd.tech) developed by the course leader.
 The dataset is hosted externally on Google Drive.
 You can access it [here](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN).

 Additionally, CSV files generated from SQL queries that were used for data visualizations can be found [here](sql_query_csv_results/).
-Visualizations were created using R in RStudio.
+Visualizations were created using ggplot2 in RStudio.
 The R script file containing the code for SQL query 1 and 2 visualizations can be found [here](R_scripts/R_visualizations.R).

 ## Project Overview